AdamLuczak/app_ChatGPTalk/README.md

 For the full terms and conditions, please refer to the MIT License documentation.

 ## Contact
-For any further inquiries or suggestions, please contact [Your Name or Organization] at [your-email@example.com].
+For any further inquiries or suggestions, please contact Adam Łuczak at adam.luczak@outlook.com.